11 Best Examples of B2C Marketing Automation

 If they’ve left something in the cart, send a reminder.
 Include other product recommendations in case that wasn’t exactly what they were looking for.
 One strategy that far too few companies included?
 Rewarding your active clients regularly based on their monetary value, therefore binding them to you.

 Construct multiple branches within the same program to engage with individuals based on their buyer status.
 Share exclusive offers with your most frequent buyers first or give a bigger discount to someone who may be on the fence about buying.

 Use control groups to experiment with new ideas and continuously improve the quality of your campaigns.
 Test different free shipping thresholds or other offers to find the best for your customers and your business.
 Just remember to only test one thing at a time.

 For example, set up a one-time mailing series during the build-up to a big event.
 Is your biggest sale of the year coming up?
 Is something exclusive coming soon and you want to build the excitement?
 Let your customers know it’s around the corner.
 You can even ask them to opt into your SMS program or follow you on Twitter for more announcements.

 9. Transactional Programs

 Automatically send communications triggered by customer activities such as registrations, purchases or any external API call.
 In your purchase confirmation emails you can include links to personalized suggestions, share buttons, or other call to actions to get feedback, have them share, or have them purchase more.
 Use that email to keep them interacting.

 Create retargeting programs triggered by abandoned carts and sessions.
 If someone leaves your site without purchasing, retarget them with social ads to bring them back to your site.
 As a B2C e-commerce marketer, you have the tools needed to create a one of a kind B2C marketing strategy.

 11. Measure Success

-While there are many ways that marketers can leverage automation technology to better engage their customers, these are just a few.
-Feel free to share any additional tactics in the comments below.
+While there are many ways that marketers can leverage marketing automation technology to better engage their customers, these are just a few.
+Feel free to share any additional tactics that we may have overlooked in the comments below.